 Q. Tell us a little about yourself.

-Q. How long did you TTC and what issues were you facing?
+Q. How long have you been trying to conceive and what issues are you facing?

 We have been trying to get pregnant since September 2012.
 I was previously diagnosed with PCOS, so we knew getting pregnant might be challenging.
 I had hoped that losing weight and making positive lifestyle changes would help me be able to get pregnant naturally, but that didn’t seem to be the case.
 After trying to conceive for a year, we sought the help of a reproductive endocrinologist and planned to get started right away with timed intercourse and IUI cycles.
 While we were completing all of the testing required to start treatment, we found out that we had gotten pregnant naturally.
 Unfortunately, I had a miscarriage at 10 weeks and I haven’t been able to get pregnant since then, despite having 1 timed intercourse and 5 IUI cycles.
 We just moved to IVF in January and I am having my first frozen embryo transfer very soon!